 About 2,500 years ago, Chinese military strategist Sun Tzu wrote The Art of War.
 In it, he said, “Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.”
 Tactics and strategy are not at odds with one another—they’re on the same team (and they have been for many centuries!).
 Here’s how we define the tactical vs. the strategic in performance planning:

 A solid strategy reflects the core values of the organization.
 Your strategic team should gather input from across the organization to ensure there’s alignment between the strategy and each department’s priorities.
 All strategies should be actionable.

 When creating a good strategy, focus on the desired end result (the goal).
 Your strategy is the foundation for all activities within the organization, and how it’s crafted will guide decision-making as your teams work to achieve those goals.
 For example, if a furniture company has a goal to expand market share, its strategy could include offering the most competitive prices and always being in stock of common offerings.
 Leadership teams will make decisions that prioritize lower costs.

-A tactic for the furniture company would be to analyze manufacturing processes to minimize waste and inefficiencies, thereby decreasing cost and, by extension, prices for customers.
+A tactic for a furniture company could be to analyze manufacturing processes to minimize waste and inefficiencies, thereby decreasing cost and, by extension, prices for customers.
 The company can clearly measure the success of the tactic by comparing their costs before and after the analysis.

-Here are a few examples of how strategy and tactics interact that will help you differentiate between the two terms:
+Here are a few examples of how strategy and tactics interact that will help you differentiate between the two:

 To help clarify the concept even further, let’s look at a few examples.